nuxeo/nuxeo/scripts/README.md

    delete your old index if you are happy with the new one.

-Note that you can also do this without any downtime using an alias For instance if you have an alias `nuxeo` that point to `nuxeo1`, you do step 1 to 4 creating a new index `nuxeo2`, then you update the alias `nuxeo` to point to `nuxeo2`.
+Note that you can also do this without any downtime using an alias.
+For instance if you have an alias `nuxeo` that point to `nuxeo1`, you do step 1 to 4 creating a new index `nuxeo2`, then you update the alias `nuxeo` to point to `nuxeo2`.

+# Case insensitive search (ILIKE)

+If you want to do case insensitive search or use an ILIKE operation, you need to change the mapping.

+Follow the previous procedure and edit `es-conf.json` file to add an analyzer in the `analyzers` section:

+            "lowercase" : {
+              "type" : "custom",
+              "filter" : [ "lowercase", "asciifolding" ],
+              "tokenizer" : "keyword"
+            },

+Then add the analyzer to your field in the `mappings` section for
+instance:

+          "dc:source" : {
+            "type" : "string",
+            "analyzer" : "lowercase"
+          },

+Then continue the procedure step 3 and 4.

+Now `SELECT * FROM Document WHERE dc:source LIKE 'FoO%'` will match `foobar` or `FoObAz`.